ydsingh/alexa/feature-demos/aws/aws-demo-amazon-sqs/README.md

 * Assumes code will run in AWS Lambda and the AWS SDK is automatically available.
 If run elsewhere, the AWS SDK must be included.

 ## Setup
-1. Load this [aws-demo-amazon-sqs.yaml](./aws-demo-amazon-sqs.yaml) template into your AWS account using [CloudFormation](https://console.aws.amazon.com/cloudformation).
+1. Load this [aws-demo-amazon-sqs.yaml](./aws-demo-amazon-sqs.yaml) template into your AWS account using [AWS CloudFormation](https://console.aws.amazon.com/cloudformation).
 This will create the Amazon SQS Queue used by the demo and the AWS Lambda function execution role.
+When you create the stack, you will need to acknowledge that the template will create an IAM role.
+You will be able to accept all the defaults presented as you click through the screens.
     > The CloudFormation template's parameter values match the default values of the skill name (found in skill.json) and the queue name (found in index.js).
 These parameters need to be kept in sync with their respective items.
     > This template creates the IAM role used by the Lambda function created by the ASK CLI.
 It will only create and not update the IAM role, so the CloudFormation template needs to be executed prior to using the ASK CLI to create the skill.
 1. Use the ASK CLI to deploy the skill.